Download Chapter wise NCERT Solutions For Class 11 Biology

 Chapter 17: Breathing and Exchange of Gases

 As you have read earlier, oxygen is utilised by the organisms to indirectly break down simple molecules like glucose, amino acids, fatty acids, etc., to derive energy to perform various activities.
-Carbon dioxide which is harmful is also released during the above catabolic reactions.
+Carbon dioxide, which is harmful, is also released during the above catabolic reactions.
 It is, therefore, evident that oxygen has to be continuously provided to the cells and carbon dioxide produced by the cells have to be released out.
-This process of exchange of oxygen from the atmosphere with carbon dioxide produced by the cells is called breathing, commonly known as respiration.
+This process of exchange of oxygen from the atmosphere with carbon dioxide produced by the cells is termed as breathing.
+It is also known as respiration.

 Chapter 18: Body Fluids and Circulation

-You have learnt that all living cells have to be provided with nutrients, oxygen and other essential substances.
-Also, the waste or harmful substances produced, have to be removed continuously for healthy functioning of tissues.
-Blood is the most commonly used body fluid by most of the higher organisms including humans for this purpose.
+We have learnt that all living cells have to be provided with nutrients, oxygen and other essential substances.
+Also, the waste or harmful substances produced have to be removed continuously for healthy functioning of tissues.
+Blood is the most commonly used body fluid in most of the higher organisms, including humans.
 Another body fluid, lymph, also helps in the transport of certain substances.
-In this chapter, you will learn about the composition and properties of blood and lymph (tissue fluid) and the mechanism of circulation of blood is also explained herein.
+In this chapter, we shall explore the composition and properties of blood and lymph (tissue fluid) and the mechanism of circulation of blood is also explained herein.

 Chapter 19: Excretory Products and their Elimination